Jessica Rinaldi

 Jessica Rinaldi is a Pulitzer Prize winning photojournalist from the Boston Globe.
-She was awarded the Pulitzer prize in Feature Photography for her photographic story of a child living after abuse.
+She was awarded the Pulitzer Prize in Feature Photography for her photographic story of a child living after abuse.

 Early career

 Rinaldi graduated from Boston University in 2001 with a B.S. in Journalism.
 For ten years she was a contract photographer for Reuters, winning multiple awards.

 Pulitzer prize

 Rinaldi's Pulitzer-winning submission was a photo-documentary of a seven-year-old named Strider Wolf.
 At two years old, Wolf was severely beaten by his parents, and underwent surgery for his damaged organs; the scar of which is visible in Rinaldi's work.
 The photos document Wolf living with his grandparents in rural Maine.
 When the story initially ran, a GoFundMe campaign was started, raising nearly $20,000 for Wolf and his caretakers.
-Rinaldi's other submission was a finalist for chronicling the life of heroin addicts in East Boston.
+Rinaldi's other submission was a finalist for chronicling the life of a mother addicted to heroin and her young daughters in East Boston.